kevingstewart/sslo-service-extension-doh-guardian/README.md

   ) | tmsh
   ```

-* **Step 3: Create a client SSL profile that uses the sinkhole certificate and key** Either manually create a client SSL profile and bind the sinkhole certificate and key, or use the following TMSH command:
+* **Manual Step 3: Create a client SSL profile that uses the sinkhole certificate and key** Either manually create a client SSL profile and bind the sinkhole certificate and key, or use the following TMSH command:
   ```
   tmsh create ltm profile client-ssl sinkhole-clientssl cert sinkhole-cert key sinkhole-cert > /dev/null
   ```

-* **Step 4: Create the sinkhole "internal" virtual server** This virtual server simply hosts the client SSL profile and sinkhole certificate that SSL Orchestrator will use to forge a blocking certificate.
+* **Manual Step 4: Create the sinkhole "internal" virtual server** This virtual server simply hosts the client SSL profile and sinkhole certificate that SSL Orchestrator will use to forge a blocking certificate.

   - Type: Standard
   - Source Address: 0.0.0.0/0